 During the raid, the 27 B‑17s encountered more than 100 enemy fighters!
 The fighters consisted of Me‑109s, FW‑190s, and Ma‑202s.
 The sky was so filled with enemy fighters that one B‑17 gunner reported shooting down a fighter he wasn't even aiming at; it simply flew through his line of fire.

 Three of the B‑17s were shot down, including my father's.
 It was his 21st mission.
 During the fighting the plane exploded.
 Of the 10 men on that plane, five were killed.
 Four were wounded, including two who received life-threatening injuries.
 My father received shrapnel wounds to both legs.
-All of the survivors were captured and became prisoners of war.
+All the survivors were captured and became prisoners of war.
 After a month of hospitalization on Sicily and the Italian mainland, my father remained a POW for 21 more months.
 During that time, he escaped twice only to be recaptured each time.

 The 99th won the first of its two Distinguished Unit Citations for that raid.
-This page and those that follow provide access to all of the information that I have been able to assemble about that fateful day.
+This page and those that follow provide access to all the information that I have been able to assemble about that fateful day.

 Dad in War Dad in 1977